-► Sound Transit is responsible for station design, which is about the physical layout, appearance and function of the light

-City of Bellevue is responsible for station area planning, which is about everything else that happens outside of the station. the City's Light Rail Best Practices Committee Report, "The ideal light rail station is one that becomes an extension of the community."
+- Sound Transit is responsible for station design, which is about the physical layout, appearance and function of the light rail station. - Station area planning is about everything else that happens outside of the station and is the responsibility of the City of Bellevue.

 The report also states, "Planning for the area around stations is a common practice by cities with light rail systems and offers a complementary means of engaging the stakeholders."

-Station area plans are within the City's authority and responsibility and they are different than Sound Transit's responsibilities on the light rail project.2 Station area plans explore a variety of issues typically including pedestrian access and land redevelopment opportunities as well as other issues identified by residents and property owners in the station area.
-The plan generally encompasses an area 1⁄4- to 1⁄2-mile outside the boundaries of the light rail station.
-These distances roughly approximate the five- and ten-minute walk distances from a station.
+Station area plans are within the city's authority and responsibility and they are different than Sound Transit's responsibilities on the light rail project.2 Station area plans explore a range of issues from pedestrian access to land redevelopment opportunities in the area extending 1⁄4- to 1⁄2-mile outside the boundaries of the light rail station.
+These distances roughly approximate the five- and tenminute walk distances from a station.
 Station area plans are much more focused than subarea plans, both in terms of the geography and the issues they cover.
-Although station area plans must be consistent with the City's adopted Comprehensive Plan, they are not adopted or incorporated into the Comprehensive Plan.
+Although station area plans must be consistent with the city's adopted Comprehensive Plan, they are not adopted or incorporated into the Comprehensive Plan.
 Rather, station area plans recommend actions or strategies that the City Council may select to be considered along with other changes in city policies, codes, or funding priorities.